 The Audit Committee of the Company is composed of four directors, each of whom meets the current independence and experience requirements of the NASDAQ Global Market and the SEC.
-The Audit Committee operates under a written charter which was originally adopted on May 27, 2004 and reviewed and reapproved on May 24, 2018.
+The Audit Committee operates under a written charter which was originally adopted on May 27, 2004 and reviewed and reapproved on May 23, 2019.
 A complete copy of the Audit Committee charter is available on the Company's website at www.senecafoods.com.
-The Board has determined that Arthur H. Baer, Samuel T. Hubbard and Thomas Paulson are designated as the Company's "audit committee financial experts" as defined in the current rules of the SEC.
+The Board has determined that Keith A. Woodward, Samuel T. Hubbard and Thomas Paulson are designated as the Company's "audit committee financial experts" as defined in the current rules of the SEC.

 Management is primarily responsible for the Company's financial statements and reporting process.
 BDO USA, LLP (BDO USA) is responsible for performing an independent audit of the Company's financial statements and internal control over the financial reporting in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") and issuing reports on those statements and internal control over financial reporting.
 The Audit Committee's responsibilities include oversight of the Company's independent registered public accounting firm and internal audit department, as well as oversight of the Company's financial reporting process on behalf of the full Board of Directors.
 It is not the duty or the responsibility of the Audit Committee to conduct auditing or accounting reviews or related procedures.
+In this context, the Audit Committee has reviewed and discussed with management the audited financial statements for the Company for the fiscal year ended March 31, 2019.

 The Audit Committee meets at least quarterly and at such other times as it deems necessary or appropriate to carry out its responsibilities.
 Those meetings include, whenever appropriate, executive sessions with BDO USA without management being present.
-The Audit Committee met four times during the fiscal year ended March 31, 2018.
+The Audit Committee met four times during the fiscal year ended March 31, 2019.
 In the course of fulfilling its oversight responsibilities, the Audit Committee met with management, internal audit personnel and BDO USA to review and discuss all annual financial statements and quarterly operating results prior to their issuance.
 Management advised the Audit Committee that all financial statements were prepared in accordance with Generally Accepted Accounting Principles.
-The Audit Committee also discussed with BDO USA matters required to be discussed, pursuant to, Auditing Standard No. 1301, Communication with Audit Committees, issued by the PCAOB, including the reasonableness of judgments and the clarity and completeness of financial disclosures.
+The Audit Committee also discussed with BDO USA matters required to be discussed pursuant to Auditing Standard No. 1301, Communication with Audit Committees, issued by the PCAOB, including the reasonableness of judgments and the clarity and completeness of financial disclosures.
 In addition, the Audit Committee discussed with BDO USA matters relating to its independence and has received from BDO USA the written disclosures and letter required by PCAOB Rule 3526, Communication with Audit Committees Concerning Independence.

-On the basis of the reviews and discussions the Audit Committee has had with BDO USA and management, the Audit Committee recommended to the Board of Directors that the Board approve the inclusion of the Company's audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2018, for filing with the SEC.
+On the basis of the reviews and discussions the Audit Committee has had with BDO USA and management, the Audit Committee recommended to the Board of Directors that the Board approve the inclusion of the Company's audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2019, for filing with the SEC.